rahulpnath/rahulpnath/content/blog/uses.markdown

 Invest in a good chair if you are working on a desk and from home.
 I got the Aeron back in 2019 and haven't regretted spending that extra money, "just for a chair".

 - [**FEZIBO Balance Board**](https://www.fezibo.com/products/fezibo-standing-desk-mat-anti-fatigue-bar)
 Funny, right?
 Invest in a good chair, buy a standing desk, and guess what?
 More things to help you while you are standing.
 The wobble board is fun and also good for the legs for extended standing.
 I alternate between sit and stand mode while working.
+I have the Medium sized in the Altostratus Gray color.

 - [**IKEA Alex drawer**](https://www.ikea.com/au/en/p/alex-drawer-unit-white-40473549/)
 This is a no-fail drawer unit.
 I don't have a lot of things in it, but most of the things that would otherwise clutter the desk go in here.
 I mostly have a clear desk, except for my water bottle or the coffee mug.